 The OEB to Zotero bookmarklet is designed to facilitate the import of bibliographical records from the Online Egyptological Bibliography (requires subscription) to personal reference managers such as Zotero and Endnote.

-To install the OEB to Zotero bookmarklet, click on the button below and drag it to your browser’s bookmarks bar.
+To install the OEB to Zotero bookmarklet, click on the button below and drag it to your browser’s bookmarks bar (also called 'favourites bar' in some browsers).

 To use the bookmarklet, open a single bibliographical entry in the OEB (by clicking on the OEB ##### link above the triangle marking each entry) and then click on the OEB to Zotero link on your browser’s bookmarks bar.
 The browser will then download the .ris file, which you can open in your desktop reference manager.
 Browsers can be set up to automatically open .ris files in the program of your choice after downloading.